GiviMAD/rustpotter/README.md

 ### Motivation

-The motivation behind this project is to learn about audio analysis and Rust, also to have access to an open source personal wakeword spotter to use in other open projects.
+The motivation behind this project is to learn about audio analysis and Rust.
+Also to have access to an open source personal wakeword spotter to use in other open projects.

 Feel free to suggest any improvements or fixes.